-The Czech Radio Symphony Orchestra was established in 1926 and its history dates back to virtually the beginning of Czech Radio's broadcasts.
-During its existence the orchestra has built up a very high reputation, thanks to its rich programme and ever-improving artistic standards.
+The Prague Radio Symphony Orchestra was established in 1926 and its history dates back to the virtually beginning of Czech Radio's broadcasts.
+During its existence the orchestra has built up a very high reputation, thanks to its rich programme and everimproving artistic standards.
 It has become an essential part of the Czech concert scene and a welcome guest at concert halls abroad.